MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-manager.md

 ![Compliance Manager controls point values](../media/compliance-score-controls-scoring.png "Compliance Manager controls point values")

-- **actionOwnership**: This is the person who is responsible for the action overall.
-It is not necessarily the person who is assigned to complete the action.
-You may want to list "customer" here.
-This is an optional field.

 - **actionDescriptionTitle**: This is the title of the description and is required.
 This description title allows you to have the same action in multiple templates and surface a different description in each template.
 This field helps you clarify what template the description is referencing.
 In most cases, you can put the name of the template you're creating in this field.

 - **actionDescription**: Provide a description of the action.
 You can apply formatting such as bold text and hyperlinks.
 This is required field.

 - **dimension-Action Purpose**: This is an optional field.
-An entry you list here must carry the prefix "dimension-" (for example, "dimension-XYZ").
-You don't need to have dimensions for your actions.
+If you include it, the header must include the "dimension-" prefix.
 Any dimensions you include here will be used as [filters in Compliance Score](compliance-score-setup.md#filtering-your-dashboard-view) and appear on the [improvement actions details page in Compliance Score](working-with-compliance-score.md#view-your-improvement-actions).
-If you include dimensions here, you must list them on the Dimensions tab, as explained in the section immediately below.

 ##### Dimensions tab